Pylons/pyramid_formish/docs/index.rst

            self.request = request
            self.workflow = security.get_workflow(context)

 The constructor for a form controller is called whenever a request that displays or validates a form is handled.
-Like a BFG view, a form controller's lifecycle is no longer than the lifecycle of a single BFG request.
+Like a :mod:`pyramid` view, a form controller's lifecycle is no longer than the lifecycle of a single :mod:`pyramid` request.

 The imports and associated APIs defined in the examples above and below are fictional, but for purposes of example, we'll assume that